dadi/cdn/docs/configuration.md

 #### cloudfront

-Barbu works seamlessly with Cloudfront, allowing it to plug directly into global infrastructure.
-The `clodfront` settings in `config.json` enable Barbu's invalidation API to be chained directly with Cloudfront's invalidation API, meaning that an invalidation request sent to Barbu will have the effect of invalidating the same files in your Cloudfront distribution.
+DADI CDN works seamlessly with Cloudfront, allowing it to plug directly into global infrastructure.
+The `clodfront` settings in `config.json` enable DADI CDN's invalidation API to be chained directly with Cloudfront's invalidation API, meaning that an invalidation request sent to DADI CDN will have the effect of invalidating the same files in your Cloudfront distribution.

 **Example**